Xetibo/ReSet-Doc/sections/introduction.typ

 that not every user requires all settings, therefore a plugin system offers the users the possibility to omit subjectively superfluous settings.

-In order to expand the original ReSet application, this paper will also include the introduction of several plugins.
-This will also ensure functionality of the plugin system and allows for adequate testing and potential revisions of the system.
+In order to expand the original ReSet application, this thesis will also develop exemplary plugins.
+This will ensure functionality of the plugin system and allows for testing and potential revisions of the system.

 // ReSet will mainly focus on the plugin system, which allows it to expand its
 // features repertoire to include keyboard, monitors, status bars and many more